Advice and Tips for Parents of Addicted Children

 A key way to accomplish this is through open and assertive communication.
 Good communication can help you catch problems early and react in appropriate ways.
 Assertive communication includes a balance of asking questions and actively listening to drive a productive conversation.

 The best types of questions will be open-ended and nonjudgmental.
 An open-ended question is one that cannot be answered with one word.
 Open-ended questions are helpful because they allow for increased communication and a better exchange of ideas.
-These questions have the goal of learning more information about your child and allowing them to express their concerns, struggles, and hopes.
+These questions have the goal of helping you learn more information about your child and allowing them to express their concerns, struggles, and hopes.

 The National Institute on Drug Abuse has additional tips to improve communication with your addicted child.
 When communicating, try to: